1. Introduction

 Depending on your jurisdiction, you may have rights to:

-Requests related to sealed documentation records may be limited where retention is required by law or by the integrity architecture of the Service.
+Requests related to reference-state documentation records may be limited where retention is required by law or by the Service's recorded-reference-state architecture.

 California residents may have additional rights under the California Consumer Privacy Act and California Privacy Rights Act, including: